Open Burning and Open Detonation (OB/OD)

 Limitations and Concerns

 Emissions of hydrocarbons, metals, and other substances from open operations are extremely difficult to capture and may not be permitted in many areas.
-Subsurface processes may minimize emissions release.
+Subsurface processes may minimize emissions release, but may reduce the completeness of detonation.

-Substantial space is required for open processes in order to maintain minimum distance requirements for safety purposes.
+Substantial space is required for open processes to maintain minimum distance requirements for safety purposes.

-Operations usually contain many types of explosives, pyrotechnics, and propellants.
+Operations often contain many types of explosives, pyrotechnics, and propellants.
 Open burn areas must be able to withstand accidental detonation of any or all energetics being destroyed.

-In open burning and open detonation operations, there is still the possibility that some ordnance or energetics will not be destroyed, thus presenting a future hazard.
-In particular, bulk detonation may cause "kick out", the ejection of an undetonated device, distributing dangerous ordnance over a wide area.
+Historically, in the open detonation of munitions, some ordnance or energetics have not be destroyed.
+In particular, bulk detonation may cause "kick-out," the ejection of undetonated devices, distributing dangerous ordnance over a wide area.
 Kick-out can be minimized by the proper placement of multiple charges.

 Open detonation is a form of uncontrolled incineration.
 It is a process that can lead toxic releases and exposures.